chuckkay/QueueItUp-addon/README.md

- **QueueItUp 3.0** Now with added clone it and BatchItUp feature For Facefusion 3.0, this is an Addon was originally made to enable the queueing of jobs in facefusion, but now that Facefusion 3.0 has jobs functionalaity, QueueItUp serves as a less integrated queuing alternative, as a simple dropin addon, with a few extra features inside of the Edit Queue window, like thumbnails of the jobs you make in queueitup, ability to batch jobs and clone jobs... plus output file naming includes source and target name for referance.
+ **QueueItUp 3.0** Now with added clone it and BatchItUp feature For Facefusion 3.0, this is an Addon for facefusion that was originally made to enable queueing of jobs, but now that Facefusion 3.0 has jobs functionalaity, QueueItUp serves as a queuing alternative, with this simple dropin addon,
+ you get a few extra features inside of the Edit Queue window, along with the original queueitup job adding feature, note you can still use the facefusion job feature but those jobs are indipendent from queueuitup. bonus features include thumbnails of the jobs you make in queueitup, ability to batch jobs and clone jobs... plus output file naming includes source and target name for referance.
  if there are any other features you are looking for please submit them in the issues tab on github and i will see if i can add them..

 <img width="1679" alt="Screenshot 2024-05-09 110834" src="https://github.com/chuckkay/QueueItUp/assets/10617746/ebf49e9b-04f6-4373-9c33-636dd43e23da">